Fact sheet: Soil Mixing — Biological Process — In Situ

 Limitations and Undesirable Effects of the Technology

-• Climate influences the treatment conditions
+• Climate can hamper the control of the treatment conditions

 • Volatile organic compounds may impact air quality